xchmiao/personal_website/content/projects.pt-br.md

 +++
-title = "Projetos"
+title = "Projects"
 slug = "projects"
 +++

-Nada para ver aqui..
-Circulando!
+Nothing to see here...
+Move along!